objektwerks/objektwerks/README.md

 >[Recipes](https://github.com/objektwerks/recipes)

->**Note:** Github routinely fails to correctly count my commits; hence my commit numbers are no longer accurate!
+>**Note:** Github routinely fails to correctly count my commits; consequently my commit numbers are no longer accurate!
 Hashimoto, of HashiCorp fame, is correct in stating - ***Github is no longer a place for serious work***.

 <!--- https://github.com/anuraghazra/github-readme-stats --->